A Few Things to Know About India

 - India is a difficult and crazy and wonderful place to visit.
 Incredibly difficult and incredibly crazy and incredibly wonderful.
 You can’t even begin to prepare yourself for the sights, sounds, smells, experiences.
-You’ll need infinite patience all day, everyday.
+You’ll need infinite patience all day, every day.

-We had been hearing so many horror stories about India… everyone gets sick, there are so many scams, men are always groping women, train travel is horrifying and trains are always hours late, etc. I was especially nervous about traveling to India and made sure to spruce up my wardrobe with a few more appropriate garments that would cover my shoulders and my knees (no denim diapers and Bob Dylan tank in this country).
+We had been hearing so many horror stories about backpacking in India… everyone gets sick, there are so many scams, men are always groping women, train travel is horrifying and trains are always hours late, etc. I was especially nervous about traveling to India and made sure to spruce up my wardrobe with a few more appropriate garments that would cover my shoulders and my knees (no denim diapers and Bob Dylan tank in this country).

 Our hotel was on a bustling street that resembled Las Vegas, but in a slumy sort of way.
 And the hotel was lovely aside from the “honeymoon bathroom” which had one entire wall replaced with a window, covered with only a sheer curtain.
 I don’t know about anyone else but I like to keep my bathroom time private, honeymoon or not.

 Also, women in India definitely don’t drink in public; if they drink at all it is rare and in their homes with their husbands.
 And women don’t enter these wine and beer shops, ever.
 I didn’t realize this until Nick and I decided to buy some wine and we went together.
 Immediately I noticed that only men were patronizing the shop and they were shoving each other and waving money at the man behind the counter in a crazy free-for-all.

 My second observation was that the rumors about men groping women are true… I think.
 They are very sneaky about it.
 While climbing the stairs to the beer store a man tripped and fell behind me and somehow managed to catch himself my doublefisting my buttcheeks, hmmmm.
 And when they passed by me on the street I would watch as their arms swung a bit wider to tap me on the behind.
 So I bought a small umbrella and carried it with me everywhere, under my arm, pointy end facing backward to ward off any potential perverts.